ARMmbed/mbed-os-5-docs/docs/reference/api/storage/FlashSimBlockDevice.md

 <span class="images">![](https://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/class_flash_sim_block_device.png)<span>FlashSimBlockDevice class hierarchy</span></span>

-The FlashSimBlockDevice class is a block device adpator, whose purpose is to simulate the behavior of a flash component if the underlying block device doesn't support such a behavior.
+The FlashSimBlockDevice class is a block device adapator, whose purpose is to simulate the behavior of a flash component if the underlying block device doesn't support such a behavior.
 This includes the following:

 - Support the `erase` API (fills the erase unit with the predefined erase value).
 - Only allow programming of erased area or ones whose content is the same as the one given by the user.